Office: 131 Mitchell

 Nations and Nationalism in Europe; Europe 1914-1945; Modern Europe, 1789-Present;

-Modern Germany; Europe in the Nineteenth Century; Readings in Modern European Jewish
+Germany; Europe in the Nineteenth Century; European historiography

 - The Pomp and Politics of Patriotism: Imperial Celebrations in Habsburg Austria, 1848-1916 (Purdue University Press, 2005).